-DTC may discontinue providing its services with respect to the Notes at any time by giving notice to the District and discharging its responsibilities with respect thereto under applicable law, or the District may terminate its participation in the system of bookentry-only system transfers through DTC at any time.
-In the event that such book-entry-only system is discontinued, the following provisions will apply:
+If the book-entry form is initially chosen by the purchaser(s) of the Notes, DTC may discontinue providing its services with respect to the Notes at any time by giving notice to the District and discharging its responsibilities with respect thereto under applicable law, or the District may terminate its participation in the system of book-entry-only system transfers through DTC at any time.
+In the event that such book-entry-only system is utilized by a purchaser(s) of the Notes upon issuance and later discontinued, the following provisions will apply:

-The Notes will be registered in the name of the purchaser in denominations of \$5,000 or integral multiples thereof, except for a necessary odd denomination which is or includes \$7,000.
-Principal of and interest on the Notes will be payable at a principal corporate trust office of a bank(s) or trust company(ies) located and authorized to do business in the State of New York to be named by the District.
+The Notes will be issued in registered form in denominations of \$5,000 or integral multiples thereof.
+Principal of and interest on the Notes will be payable at a principal corporate trust office of a bank or trust company located and authorized to do business in the State of New York to be named as fiscal agent by the District.
 The Notes will remain not subject to redemption prior to their stated final maturity date.